isc-projects/kea/src/bin/shell/kea-shell.rst

    Specifies the path in the URL to connect to.
 If not specified, empty path is used.
 As Control Agent listens at the empty path this parameter is useful only with a reverse proxy.

+``--auth-user``
+   Specifies the user name for basic HTTP authentication.
+If not specified or specified as the empty string authentication is not used.

+``--auth-password``
+   Specifies the password for basic HTTP authentication.
+If not specified but the user name is specified an empty password is used.

 ``--timeout``
    Specifies the connection timeout in seconds.
 If not specified, 10